IBM-Blockchain-Archive/marbles/README.md

 # Marbles Setup

+I have good news and bad news.
+The good news is marbles and the blockchain network can be setup for multiple different configurations depending on your preference.
+The bad news is this makes the instructions complicated.
+**If you are brand new to Blockchain and want the simplest setup then follow the :wink:. ** Whenever there are options and you must choose your own adventrue, I'll drop a :wink: emojii on the option that is for you.

 ### 0. Setup Local Environment

 Follow these environment setup [instructions](./docs/env_setup.md) to install **Git, Go** and **Node.js**.

 - When you have finished come back to this tutorial.
 Start the next section "Download Marbles" below.

 ### 1. Download Marbles
 We need to download marbles to your local system.